 [Regulation 59 amended in Gazette 3 Sep 2010 p.
 4276-7.]

-60. Alteration, etc. of receival records prohibited
+60. Alteration etc. of receival records prohibited

 A person shall not alter or obliterate any statement or information entered in a receival record unless, in the case of an alteration, the alteration is —